aengelberg/clocop/README.md

 Then it will see what the cost variable was assigned to, and then add a constraint saying that the cost variable must be less than that.
 It'll keep going until adding that extra constraint makes the search infeasible, in which case it will return the last feasible solution.

-If you use <code>:minimize</code> as well as specifying <code>:solutions :all</code>, it will return a reversed list of solutions it found along the way, with the final minimized one at the head of the list.
+Note that if you use <code>:minimize</code> as well as specifying <code>:solutions :all</code>, it will return a reversed list of solutions it found along the way, with the final minimized one at the head of the list. (good for debugging)

+<code>:timeout</code> takes a number of seconds after which the search will stop (if it hasn't finished already).
+This option is typically used with a minimization (it returns the best solution so far), but it can also be used for a single solution (it returns nil after the timeout) or multiple solutions (it returns all of the solutions it had found before the timeout).

 <code>:pick-var</code> will pick a variable (as described in Step 2).
 Possible choices:
 - <code>:smallest-domain</code> (default): var with smallest domain